The Response Manager is used to define the details of a response from the API back to the calling system.

 Save Response As

-The ‘save response as’ checkbox allows you to store the response returned into a GLU object which can be used again within that transaction.
-This could be for the purposes of sending this payload as part of a DB call, or to send it back as a parameter.
-Both the outgoing response back from the 3rd party as well as the GLU engine response can be stored as an object.
-Once the parameter name is defined, it can be used as any other parameter in the integration.
+The ‘save response as’ checkbox in GLU.Engine provides a feature for storing the response returned from a 3rd-party service into a GLU object.
+This stored response can then be utilised within the same transaction for various purposes, such as sending the payload as part of a database (DB) call or using it as a parameter in subsequent actions.
+Both the outbound response from the 3rd party and the GLU.Engine response can be saved as objects.
 In the example below, responseBackToClient can be referred to with: ${responseBackToClient }

 Template & Error Template